-See, when you have that dry or irritate throat, no food would work better then these kind of soft & savory soup.
-I kind of like the idea of everything in one pot, save you the time of cooking, serving and cleaning up afterward.
+See, when you have that dry or irritate the throat, no food would work better than this kind of soft & savory soup.
+I kind of like the idea of everything in one pot, save you the time of cooking, serving, and cleaning up afterward.

 There’s nothing fancy about this soup recipe, just the regular, available year-round ingredients that you could grab from any grocery.
-To save your time, I would recommend stocking a few bag of frozen corn kernels or the mixed vegetable to add into this soup.
+To save your time, I would recommend stocking a few bags of frozen corn kernels or the mixed vegetable to add to this soup.

 For the pasta, anything you have on hand is fine.
 I personally like the colorful veggies fusilli or bowtie because of their looks and how my son excited about them.
 Penne and macaroni work too, or you can cut them in halves.

-Last note is on the herbs.
+The last note is on the herbs.
 Any herbs can be added to this soup to kick up the flavor and enhance the curing ability.
-Cilantro is quite nice to keep the taste light, otherwise parsley or other spices would work too.
+Cilantro is quite nice to keep the taste light, otherwise, parsley or other spices would work too.

 Recipe for Sweet Corn Chicken Soup